monero-project/monero-docs/docs/en/interacting/monero-wallet-rpc-reference.md

 #### Linux (Production Example)

-`./monero-wallet-rpc --rpc-bind-port 28088 --wallet-file wallets/main/main --password walletPassword --rpc-login monero:rpcPassword --log-file logs/monero-wallet-rpc.log --max-log-files 2 --trusted-daemon --non-interactive`
+`./monero-wallet-rpc --rpc-bind-port 28088 --wallet-file wallets/main/main --password walletPassword --rpc-login monero:rpcPassword --log-file logs/monero-wallet-rpc.log --max-log-files 2 --trusted-daemon`

 - If the RPC is used to retrieve information not dependent on any spending, consider using a view-only to prevent abuse.
-- `--rpc-login` should be used in production to protect against any network attacks.
-An uncommon password protects against the case where the RPC port is open to the public
+- `--rpc-login` should be used in production to protect against unauthorized access.

 #### Windows (Development Example)